joel-porquet/zsh-dircolors-solarized/README.md

  * `dircolors.ansi-light` (optimized version of universal for light background)
  * `dircolors.256dark` (degraded solarized dark theme)

-* `setupsolarized` which installs a theme.
-By default, without any argument, it will install `dircolors.ansi-universal`.
+* `setupsolarized` which installs a theme and saves the current configuration to the file `$HOME/.zsh-dircolors.config`.
+Without any argument, `setupsolarized` will use `dircolors.ansi-universal`.

-To automatically load a theme (for example the `ansi-light` version) when your terminal starts, add the following line to your `.zshrc` (after loading the plugin of course):

-    setupsolarized dircolors.ansi-light